bjascob/amrlib/README.md

 ## Paraphrasing
-For an explanation of how to use the library to do paraphrasing, see the [Paraphrasing](https://amrlib.readthedocs.io/en/latest/paraphrase/) section in the docs.
+For an example of how to use the library to do paraphrasing, see the [Paraphrasing](https://amrlib.readthedocs.io/en/latest/paraphrase/) section in the docs.